 The Nanoscale Flow Research Division was established to advance basic science and to explore new R&D areas related to nano/microscale thermal and fluid phenomena and thermophysical properties.
-Creation of novel medical technologies and development of innovative nanoscale thermal and fluid devices are pursued through the progress and deepening of science, as well as investigation of mass-momentum-energy transfer mechanisms on scales of electrons-molecules and new discoveries of as investigation of mass-information energy trained internal and scales of electrons-inanoscale flow characteristics in living bodies and nano-devices.
+Creation of novel medical technologies and development of innovative nanoscale thermal and fluid devices are pursued through the progress and deepening of science, as well as investigation of mass-momentum-energy transfer mechanisms on scales of electrons-molecules and new discoveries of nanoscale flow characteristics in living bodies and nano-devices.

-Physical and transport phenomena in non-equilibrium gas flow and their applications

-Nanoscale flow and interfacial phenomena governing macroscopic thermal and fluid properties

-Physical mechanism of the quantum effect of fluid molecules on flow dynamics

-- Reactions, thermal flow dynamics of plasma flow and their application for medical engineering - Transport phenomena in large-scale composite systems governed by molecular physics and their applications Elucidation of biomolecular nanoflow phenomena and their application to artificial molecular systems - Development of novel flow devices utilizing unique nanoscale flow and interfacial phenomena
+- Physical and transport phenomena in non-equilibrium gas flow and their applications - Nanoscale flow and interfacial phenomena governing macroscopic thermal and fluid properties - Physical mechanism of the quantum effect of fluid molecules on flow dynamics - Reactions, thermal flow dynamics of plasma flow and their application for medical engineering - Transport phenomena in large-scale composite systems governed by molecular physics and their applications - Elucidation of biomolecular nanoflow phenomena and their application to artificial molecular systems - Development of novel flow devices utilizing unique nanoscale flow and interfacial phenomena